themodernmonk7/themodernmonk7/README.md

 # Hey there, I'm S A u r a v 👋

-A passionate developer, currently learning and exploring full stack web development by transforming my ideas into building amazing projects !
+A passionate developer, currently learning and exploring full stack web development by transforming my ideas into building amazing projects.

 ## My skills 🚀